FDio/csit/docs/content/release_notes/previous/csit_rls2306/trex_performance.md

 ## Fixed

-List of known issues in CSIT 23.10 for TRex performance tests
+List of known issues in CSIT 23.02 for TRex performance tests

 **#** | **JiraID**                                       | **Issue Description**
 ------|--------------------------------------------------|--------------------------------------------------------------
- 1    |                                                  |
+ 1    | [CSIT-1876](https://jira.fd.io/browse/CSIT-1876) | 1n-aws: TRex NDR PDR ALL IP4 scale and L2 scale tests failing with 50% packet loss.
+Fixed for most scales.
+Only ip4scale2m still fails, but we removed that from jobspecs.